opentransact/opentransact/opentransact.md

 - *redirect_uri* - URI to redirect User Agent to
 - *callback_uri* - URI for performing callback after request
 - *client_id* - Identifier of 3rd party application
-- *expire_in* - Request that a token expires in given seconds
+- *expires_in* - Request that a token expires in given seconds

 They are designed to be small and semantically correct. eg